antoinewaugh/notes/sbe-dropout.md

 # Exploration into MD outages with new SBE Adapter

+It has been observed that we are receiving repeated market data outages across multiple machines.

+These outages started since we updated the apama CME SBE adapter.

+Outages appear to be on a whole channel (i.e. we saw symbols PL and PA which both are on the same channel 384), outages are _not limited to a single channel_ in the sense that we have observed multiple channels depth frozen.

-It has been observed that we are receiving market data outages across multiple machines which all use the new SBE adpater.
-Previously an outage like this had been seen once in the past year.
-We have now seen 5 separate occurences across two days.
+Before the adapter upgrade, we may have had one outage in a year.
+Since the SBE adapter upgrade we have now seen 5 separate occurences across two days.

 # Market Data Recording